-Ref - CISI or HER Name Street Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Marked on Cornwall Council mapping?
+Ref - CISI or HER Street No Street Site type Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Cornwall Heritage List Character in Marked on Cornwall Council mapping?
+Within WHS boundary?
 Within a Conservation Area?
 Within the Town Development Boundary?
-19 The Former Radical Club Green Lane Building Two-storey meeting place for the Radical Club built after Charles Augustus Vansittart Conybeare won the so-called 'mining division' in 1885.
-Built in 1886.
-Built in stone.
-Externally decorated with a datestone/commemorative plaque, quoins, and keystones.
-Yes Yes Yes Town Centre Yes Granite Boundary Marker Heanton Terrace Landmark, art work or way finder Two early 19th century graniteboundary stones set into the garden walls of Heanton Terrace, Redruth, facing south.
+Granite Boundary Marker Heanton Terrace Landmark, art work or way finder Two early 19th century graniteboundary stones set into the garden walls of Heanton Terrace, Redruth, facing south.
 They are marked with a BC and numbers below, presumably indicating the fathom and feet distance from the face of the stone to the actual boundary.
-The boundary would appear to be a mining sett boundary, the distance from the stones indicating the boundary line of Wheal Sparnon, previously Wheal Trefusis, the boundary is shown on old maps down the middle of Heanton Terrace, although probably previous to any residential construction.
+The boundary, would appear to be a mining sett boundary, the distance from the stones indicating the boundary line of Wheal Sparnon, previously Wheal Trefusis, the boundary is shown on old maps down the middle of Heanton Terrace, although probably previous to any residential construction.
 The boundary continued down to the river at the bottom of Treruffe hill which indicated the western boundary.
 The BC inscribed into the boundary stones would tend to suggest Buller and Collins who were the landowners of the Wheal Sparnon workings.
 These boundary markers can be found all over the area, in gardens, built into walls or buried in hedges, but did form part of the legal boundaries between mine setts, over which there were many historical disputes.
 There are HER entries for these boundary stones (MCO64809; MCO64796).
 They are depicted on the late 1800s OS town map, both in the middle of the road at the junction of Heanton Terrace, Bond Street and Treruffe Hill.
-Yes Yes Yes No No 163 Higher Fore Street Higher Fore Street building A three-storey C19 house, built in 1892 in the gothic Tudor style, once the home of the Williamson's family, whose clothing shop next door (No 3) was one of the town's oldest businesses (HER No. MCO61796).
+Ready Yes Yes No No 163 2 Higher Fore Street Higner Fore Street 1 building A three-storey C19 house, built in 1892 in the gothic Tudor style, once the home of the Williamson's family, whose clothing shop next door (No 3) was one of the town's oldest businesses (HER No. MCO61796).
 A building is shown as already existing on the site on the 1876 OS Map, with the existing plan-form established by 1908.
-Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 164 3 Former Williams' Store Higher Fore Street Building Three-storey commercial premises, formerly Williamson's clothing shop, one of the town's oldest businesses (the Williamson's family home was next door at No.2).
-A building is shown on the site on the 1876 OS Map, but this appears to have been rebuilt in its present form by the time of the 1908 map.
-The shop front now has a modern infill and appears now to be an office with accommodation above.
-Building at risk Yes Yes Yes Town Centre Yes
+Identified as a Building of Local Interest in Conservation Management Plan. altered 1892 Building of Local Interest (BLI) Candidate Work in Progress Yes Yes Yes Town Centre Yes